 The walk from the ropeway’s top station to the observation tower is pretty cool, too, through the Hikari Tunnel, where the roof is decorated with thousands of dazzling led lights.
 Also, inside the observation tower, the floor is covered by sparkling led lights giving it an atmospheric otherworldly vibe.

-There is a restaurant at the observation tower’s rooftop, the Hikari Restaurant, perfect for a romantic dinner or lunch with amazing 360-degree views.
+There is a restaurant on the observation tower’s rooftop, the Hikari Restaurant, perfect for a romantic dinner or lunch with amazing 360-degree views of Nagasaki city.

-The panoramic view from the top of Nagasaki Ropeway, Mount Inasa, is also one of the Three Major Night Views of Japan, called Nihon Sandai Yakei.
-In addition to Nagasaki Ropeway, Hakodate (seen from Mount Hakodate), and Kobe and Osaka Bay ( seen from the Maya Mountains) are on this top three best night views of Japan list.
-These three are also called the ten million dollar night views.
+In addition to Nagasaki Ropeway, Hakodate (seen from Mount Hakodate), and Kobe and Osaka Bay (seen from the Maya Mountains) are on the top three best night views of Japan list.
+These three are also called the ten-million-dollar night views.

 - Opening hours Nagasaki Ropeway: 09:00 – 22:00 all year round, every day.
 Departs every 15-20 min.